TheBotCompany: Self-Organizing Multi-agent Systems for Continuous Software Development

 \textbf{Manager agents} are three permanent agents, each assigned to a distinct phase of the milestone lifecycle: \textbf{\athena} (planning), \textbf{\ares} (implementation), and \textbf{\apollo} (verification)\footnote{We use names from Greek mythology for the three manager roles throughout this paper for clarity of exposition.}.
 Each milestone passes through all three managers in sequence.
 Managers make strategic and organizational decisions by defining milestones, assembling teams, assigning tasks, and evaluating outcomes.

 \textbf{Worker agents} are the autonomous actors that perform all assigned software engineering work.
-Each agent is an individual LLM-based coding agent, and it may be driven by different LLM models in the same project based on the manager agents' decision.
+Each worker is an LLM-based coding agent, and managers may assign different models to workers.
 A worker is visible only to their manager, enforcing phase-scoped team isolation.
 Workers perform the actual software engineering tasks: writing and refactoring code, running test suites, opening pull requests, and producing artifacts.
-Each worker handles exactly one task per cycle, eliminating concurrent conflicting actions.
+The orchestrator executes scheduled workers serially within each cycle, as the goal of \tbc is long-horizon, limited-human-involvement software development, where development time is not critical.

 \textbf{Team management} is achieved by managers creating, assigning, and retiring workers in response to milestone needs.
 Each worker is defined by a \emph{skill file}.
-A skill file is a Markdown document with YAML front matter that specifies the worker's role (e,g., ``backend developer,'' ``test engineer,'' ``documentation writer''), their reporting manager, and their LLM model tier.
+A skill file is a Markdown document with YAML front matter that specifies the worker's role (e.g., ``backend developer,'' ``test engineer,'' ``documentation writer''), its reporting manager, LLM model tier, and tool permissions.
+The Markdown body records responsibilities, conventions, and known pitfalls and is updated by the owning agent across cycles.
 Skill files persist in the project workspace across cycles.

 \textbf{Budget management} enforces a user-configured 24-hour rolling spending limit, as autonomous agents invoking commercial LLM APIs can incur substantial costs if left uncontrolled.
-When a project falls below a safety threshold, the orchestrator introduces adaptive sleep intervals between agents to spread expenditure over the remaining time horizon; once the budget is fully exhausted, it sleeps until budget replenishes at the start of the next window before resuming automatically.
+When a project falls below a safety threshold, the orchestrator introduces adaptive sleep intervals between agents to spread expenditure over the remaining time horizon; once the budget is fully exhausted, it sleeps until the budget replenishes at the start of the next window before resuming automatically.

-\textbf{Agent communication} is achieved within \tbc through an issue system (similar to GitHub issues and comments) provided within TBC.
+\textbf{Agent communication} is achieved within \tbc through an issue system (similar to GitHub issues and comments).

-\textbf{The human user} configures a project by answering two specification questions---\textit{What do you want to build?} and \textit{How do you consider the project a success?}---and supplying a repository path and budget.
+\textbf{The human user} configures a project by answering two specification questions: \textit{(1) What do you want to build?} and \textit{(2) How will you determine whether the project is successful?}, along with a repository path and budget.
 Beyond this setup, users can monitor, supervise, and raise issues in \tbc to provide guidance.